liamhendricks/cellblock/readme.md

 the `Cell`'s `get_mutable()` method.
 By default, all nodes that are children of the Objects or Characters nodes will be returned by `get_mutable()`, and auto reparented to the closest node.

+### Working with other addons

+Combine Cellblock with Terrain3D, Extra Snaps and Proton Scatter for the ultimate open world dev kit!

 ### Caviats and Known Issues

 - 'Cell space' and 'world space' are decoupled from each other, so changing the grid_size and cell_size